Curriculum

 • Mentorships through Grade 11 - 12

-• Access to bursaries to attend post-secondary education
+• Access to the Trails Scholarship to attend post-secondary education

 High School Credits

-Students who remain in the program for the full 5 years can earn up to 3 credits in outdoor education.
+Students who remain in the program for the full five years can earn up to threecredits in Healthy Living and Outdoor Activities (PAD 10, PAD 20) and Healthy Active Living Leadership (PLF 4M).
 Trails has permission from the Ministry of Education to grant these credits as a Ministry-Inspected Private School.
-In 2019, 39 students earned credits and 55 earned credits in 2020.

 • PAD 10